 A fund in memory of Bryan and Helen Thompson was set up in 2008.
 The Thompsons were much loved doctors who worked tirelessly amongst the poor and disadvantaged especially in Bihar.
 Their memorial fund, which continues to receive gifts, is used to support work in smaller mission hospitals.

 Friends of Vellore UK have been instrumental in promoting CMC’s work amongst smaller mission hospitals in India.
-We began by funding three years of a new post of Mission Network Consultant at CMC.
+We began by funding the first three years of the Mission Network Consultant post at CMC.
 Dr Sam David who undertakes this role has built links with mission hospitals who might benefit from a partnership with CMC.
 He has also raised the profile of mission hospitals within CMC, encouraging more to serve in this way.
 His pastoral gifts are greatly used in supporting CMC undergraduates and postgraduates working in over 20 mission hospitals on short or long term placements.

-CMC have now absorbed Sam’s post into their ongoing budget and have created a Missions Department demonstrating their commitment to help these much lower resourced hospitals.
+CMC have now absorbed Sam’s post into their ongoing budget and created a Missions Department demonstrating their commitment to help these much lower resourced hospitals.
 A significant number of mission hospitals have asked to establish some form of operational partnership with CMC so that the high level of trust and credibility of CMC can be transferred to these hospitals.
 This will ease the very high workload of CMC and help sick people to be confident of the care they could receive more locally.
 This sounds exciting but in reality there are enormous legal, funding, governance and operational challenges to be worked through.